Large Language Models for Combinatorial Optimization of Design Structure Matrix: Background and Related Work

 \subsection{Design Structure Matrix for Engineering Design}

-The DSM is an essential tool that models the interactions and dependencies among elements within complex engineering systems \cite{Eppinger2012}.
-Originating from Donald Steward’s pioneering work \cite{Steward1981}, DSMs provide a systematic framework to represent and manage dependencies among elements in complex engineering systems, using a compact matrix format.
-Each row and column in the matrix correspond to a specific component, activity, or parameter, while the matrix entries illustrate the state and strength of their interdependencies.
+The DSM is a powerful tool that models the interactions and dependencies among elements within complex engineering systems \cite{Eppinger2012}.
+Originating from Steward’s pioneering work \cite{Steward1981}, DSMs provide a systematic framework to represent and manage dependencies among elements in complex systems, using a compact matrix format.
+Each row and column in the matrix correspond to a specific component, activity, or parameter, while the matrix entries illustrate the state and strength of their dependencies.
 DSM methodologies have evolved significantly, with researchers proposing advanced methods for managing complex engineering design processes, improving modularity, and enhancing overall system efficiency \cite{Eppinger1994}.
 Since then, DSMs have seen significant development in both academia and industry.
-DSMs have been successfully applied across many disciplines for engineering design, such as automotive \cite{Sequeira1991,Smith1997}, semiconductor \cite{Osborne1993}, aerospace \cite{Clarkson2000}, factory equipment \cite{Hameri1999}, and more \cite{Karniel2009,Luo2010,Ogura2019,Pasqual2012,Wong2024}.
+DSMs have been successfully applied across many disciplines for engineering design, such as automotive \cite{Sequeira1991,Smith1997}, semiconductor \cite{Osborne1993}, aerospace \cite{Clarkson2000}, factory equipment \cite{Hameri1999}, manufacturing systems \cite{Luo2012,luo2019hierarchy}, and more \cite{Karniel2009,Ogura2019,Pasqual2012,Wong2024,Zhang2026}.

 DSM can be categorized primarily into four types: component-based, team-based, activity-based, and parameter-based \cite{Browning2001}.
 The first two types are static DSMs, whereas the other two are time-based DSMs.
 Each category addresses specific aspects of engineering design, ranging from structuring task flows and team interactions to the relationships between technical parameters of system components.
-Static DSMs are typically analyzed using clustering algorithms, which identify modular groupings to minimize interdependencies and facilitate parallel development.
+Static DSMs are typically analyzed using clustering algorithms, which identify modular groupings to minimize dependencies and facilitate parallel development.
 Time-based DSMs are usually analyzed using sequencing algorithms to streamline processes, reduce iterative feedback loops, and optimize the logical progression of activities.